Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Linear rank-width of distance-hereditary graphs

+Let $G$ be a distance-hereditary graph and let $D$ be its split decomposition.
+Let $S$ be a vertex set of $G$.
+We explain how we transform $D$ into a split decomposition of $G-S$.
+Note that the split decomposition obtained from $D$ by removing vertices in $S$ is not necessarily a split decomposition because the resulting marked graph may have bags of size at most $2$.
+In this case, we need to recompose a marked edge incident with each bag of size at most $2$ unless the resulting marked graph has at most two vertices.

-We present here the characterization of the linear rank-width of distance-hereditary graphs in terms of their canonical decomposition \cite{AdlerKK15}.
-Let $G$ be a distance-hereditary graphs and let $D$ be its canonical decomposition.
-For a bag $B$ of $D$ and a component $T$ of $D\setminus V(B)$, let us denote by $\zeta_b(D,B,T)$ and $\zeta_t(D,B,T)$ the adjacent marked vertices of $D$ that are in $V(B)$ and in $V(T)$ respectively.
-Observe that $\zeta_t(D,B,T)$ is not incident with any marked edge in $T$.
-So, when we take a sub-decomposition $T$ from $D$, we regard $\zeta_t(D,B,T)$ as an unmarked vertex of $T$.
+Suppose $D$ is canonical.
+We frequently consider connected components $T$ of $D-V(B)$, for a bag $B$ of $D$.
+This will be used to define limbs in the next subsection.
+For a bag $B$ of $D$ and a connected component $T$ of $D-V(B)$, let us denote by $\zeta_b(D,B,T)$ and $\zeta_c(D,B,T)$ the end vertices of the marked edge in $D$ linking $B$ and $T$ that are in $V(B)$ and in $V(T)$ respectively.
+Subscripts $b$ and $c$ stand for bag and component, respectively.
+We always treat $T$ as a canonical split decomposition and regard $\zeta_c(D,B,T)$ as an unmarked vertex.